metabrainz/listenbrainz-server/README.md

 After that server should be ready to go.
 Go to http://localhost:8000 and load the ListenBrainz home page.

+### Running tests

+In order to run the tests for ListenBrainz, simply run:

+    $ ./test.sh

+This will build and run the containers needed to run the tests.
+Each of these containers will not use volumes that link to data outside of the containers and thus will not interfere with production databases.

 ### Virtual machine